MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ServerType** - Returns the type of the server offering the service

-- **SignInMode** - Sign in or Sign up or Auto Sign-in or Sign up accelerated
+- **SignInMode** - Sign in or Sign up or Auto Sign in or Sign up accelerated

 #### Office.OneNote.FirstRun.FirstRun